 And that means people that are forgotten in poverty on food stamps out of the labor force will have new job opportunities that they never had before.

-If they would finally realize the necessity for energy independence, and we can be energy independent, great for national security, and the creation of millions of high-paying career jobs, that would again help the forgotten men and women.
+If they would finally realize the necessity for energy independence and we could be energy independent, great for national security and the creation of millions of high-paying career jobs, that would, again, help the forgotten men and women.

-Then if they secure the country, build the border, continue on vetting, if and can continue with conservative justices on the Supreme Court.
+Then if they secure the country, build the border, continue on vetting, and continue with conservative justices on the Supreme Court.

 If they don't, they risk losing it all in the House and Senate.